Garden waste collection service

 - Hedge trimmings

-- What CAN'T be collected in the garden waste sacks?
+- What CANNOT be collected in the garden waste sacks?

 - Food waste